UoB-CSA/distributed-lab-3/README.md

 2. A `miner` that generates `stubs.Pair` events and publishes them to a `multiply` channel on the broker.

 You should be able to launch the broker with `go run broker/broker.go` and the miner with `go run miner/miner.go` -- nothing visible should happen except that the broker will print out a notification that the `multiply` channel has been created.

 Your first task is to complete the `Factory` in `factory/factory.go`.

-This process should be a worker that:
+This factory should be a worker that:

 - sets up an RPC *server* that registers a `Multiply` procedure.
 This procedure should accept a `stubs.Pair` and respond with a `stubs.JobReport`.
 You may